VriskaSerket51/type-checker/README.md

 > * --strict: Whether use strict mode.
 In strict mode, script does not check string value can be converted to number or boolean
 >
 > example: <br />
-> $ typescript-type-checker --src "./src/lib" --out "./out/sanitizer.ts" --strict
+> $ npx typescript-type-checker --src "./src/lib" --out "./out/sanitizer.ts" --strict

 Then you can get sanitizer script at "./out/sanitizer.ts".